-This muscle acts as a 5th scalene in elevating the ribs for inhalation, especially when the person is bent forward, as when working on a laptop while reclining on a couch.
+This muscle acts as a 5th scalene.
+It has similar attachments.
+Likewise, it elevates the ribs for inhalation.
+It is especially active when the person is bent forward, as when working on a laptop while reclining on a couch.

 Origin – nuchal ligament from about C6 and along the supraspinous ligament and spinous processes from C7 to T2 or T3.